 The fact that sometimes initialize gets automatically executed and sometimes not is artifact of the present imperfect interoperability between DLR and CLR.
 While understandable, it is inconvenient and can cause confusion and unintended behavior for the GUI client programmer.
 There are multiple ways this issue can be solved, though none we have found so far are as clean as we would wish.
 One possibility is to continue using initialize-method for the Ruby-classes but add custom plumbing to the widget construction framework to call it explicitly for the cases where it is not automatically executed.
 Another possibility is to use own custom initialization method, eg. “constructor”, and call it explicitly for all widgets after CLR-level construction.

 This brings us to the end of the technical challenges that have been a part of this transformation project.
-The next will deal with the efforts around estimation and scheduling of the project.
+The next section will deal with the efforts around estimation and scheduling of the project.

-Estimation challenges
+A.5 Estimation challenges

 Aside from the purely technical problems of making the transformation, there are higher-level problems regarding estimation of effort and schedule for the project.